quarkslab/wirego/examples/minimal/README.md

     make

-Our plugin in Go will need to import the "wirego" package and register to wirego during init():
+Our plugin in Go will need to instanciate the "wirego" package using "New":

 ```golang
 package main